Graduate Academic Progress Policy

 Pace of Completion and Maximum Timeframe

 The maximum time frame for completing an undergraduate degree is 150% of the published length of the program, as measured by credits (including transfer credits).
 To ensure that students meet this requirement, schools must measure how many courses students complete against how many they attempt.
 To be making satisfactory academic progress at FSU, students must successfully complete 67% of the courses attempted.
 This is a cumulative measurement, and the number of courses attempted and earned will be reviewed at the end of each year at the conclusion of the spring semester.
+Rounding will be used in calculating the pace of completion.

 Students who have attempted 150% of the required course credits for a graduate program and have not yet earned the graduate degree will become ineligible for financial aid.
 The number of courses required per program varies.